-I have no illusions that—despite a life dedicated to careful, conscientious, and critical thinking, a lifetime of reading, thinking, teaching, and writing—one can change the mind of those who suffer from cognitive closure.
-If you can’t convince people of the truth of biological evolution or global climate change—about which there is no reasonable doubt—then good luck convincing them of much else.
+I have no illusions that—despite a life dedicated to careful, conscientious, and critical thinking, a lifetime of reading, thinking, teaching, and writing—one can change the minds of those suffering from cognitive closure.
+If you can’t convince people that biological evolution or global climate change is true—about which there is no reasonable doubt—then good luck convincing them of much else.

 But I want my grandchildren to know that I vehemently opposed the candidacy of Donald Trump for the office of the American Presidency in 2016.
 I want my grandchildren to know that your grandfather was on the side of progress; he was with the women and the young and the immigrants, who disproportionately embrace a better future, not a bitter one.